 Have you ever wondered how medical professionals determine that a treatment is effective?
 Before state-of-the-art treatments are offered to the general public, they must be studied to ensure that they will be safe and helpful.
-Clinical trials play a critical role in this process.
-So you might wonder, what is a clinical trial?
+Clinical research studies play a critical role in this process.
+So you might wonder, what is a clinical research study?

 New medical treatments, like drugs, medical devices, and medical behavior change and tracking apps, must be rigorously tested before they can be prescribed by doctors and sold to the public.
-The process of conducting this rigorous testing in humans is called a clinical trial.
-So, what is a clinical trial?
+The process of conducting this rigorous testing in humans is called a clinical research study.
+So, what is a clinical research study?
 It is a research study involving human participants that aims to add to medical knowledge by evaluating a medical, surgical, or behavioral intervention.

 - New drugs not yet approved by the U.S. Food and Drug Administration (FDA)